jaredkirby/repo2mono/README.md

 ## Installation

-You can install Mono using pip:
+You can install repo2mono using pip:

 ```
-pip install mono
+pip install repo2mono
 ```

 ## Usage

-To use Mono, run the following command in your terminal:
+To use repo2mono, run the following command in your terminal:

 ```
-mono [OPTIONS] [CODEBASE_PATH]
+repo2mono [OPTIONS] [CODEBASE_PATH]
 ```

 ### Options